Infineon/mtb-example-btstack-freertos-cts-server/README.md

 The RTC provides time and date information – second, minute, hour, day of the week, date, month, and year using the RTC driver API.
 The time and date information are updated every second with automatic leap year compensation performed by the RTC hardware block.
 The RTC initialization is also done in `ble_app_init()`.

 The application uses a UART resource from the Hardware Abstraction Layer (HAL) to print debug messages on a UART terminal emulator.
-The UART resource initialization and retargeting of the standard I/O to the UART port is done using the retarget-io library.
+The UART resource initialization and re-targeting of the standard I/O to the UART port is done using the retarget-io library.

-### Power measurement: Implementation of low power for AIROC&trade; Bluetooth&reg; LE**
+### Power measurement: Implementation of low power for AIROC&trade; Bluetooth&reg; LE

 This examples enables you to measure power in three different AIROC&trade; Bluetooth&reg; LE states: Standby, Scanning, and Connected.
 Do the following to enter each state and measure the power consumption for different kits.